Call Now Free Quote

 Overly Weak Mortar on Structural Sections: Joint Washout

-Using Type O on structural or exposed sections that need Type N or Type S produces a different failure.
+Using Type O on structural or exposed sections that need Type N produces a different failure.
 Weak mortar erodes faster under driving rain and freeze-thaw cycles.
 Joint voids develop within 5 to 10 years rather than 25 to 40.
-Water enters earlier, and the freeze-thaw damage documented in our Illinois weather post accelerates accordingly.
+Water enters earlier, and freeze-thaw damage accelerates accordingly.
+On chimneys and exposed structural sections, joint washout from underpowered mortar can compromise structural integrity within a single decade.

 Reading ASTM C270 in the Field

-ASTM C270 is the specification - it defines the mortar types, their composition options, and their strength requirements.
+ASTM C270 is the specification.
+It defines the mortar types, their composition options, and their strength requirements.
 It does not tell a contractor which type to select for a given wall.
 That decision requires interpreting the standard in the context of the specific brick, the specific application, and the specific exposure.

 In the field, we verify mortar type suitability through two assessments.
-First, we extract a mortar sample from inside the joint (not the weathered surface) and test hardness by scratching with a steel tool and observing penetration resistance.
+First, we extract a mortar sample from inside the joint, not the weathered surface, and test hardness by scratching with a steel tool and observing penetration resistance.
 Second, we scratch the brick face itself to evaluate relative hardness.
 If the mortar is harder than the brick, any ASTM C270 type above Type O requires additional evaluation before use.

 What to Ask Before Work Begins